理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 Q.6「結婚式の招待状の返事がまだなんだけど…」

-=I haven’t got your reply for the wedding invitation yet…
+= I haven’t got your reply to the wedding invitation yet…

 :rrrr: Because you don’t know your schedule yet.